mircea-mihail/bike-system/README.md

 # Bike System
-This repo tracks my progress developing a three-module bike system for my Elops Speed 500 bike from Decathlon.
+This repo tracks my progress developing a three-module bike system for my Elops Speed 500 bike from Decathlon, but it was designed to be easily adapted to any other bike.
 It is able to warn the cyclist in real time of 5 important traffic signs using the bike camera module, display real time movement metrics using the magnetic sensor on the wheel via the bike calculator module and a third component can analyse data stored on a microSD by plotting graphs enabled by a Python3 script.

 You can find the original thesis, presentation and final grade in the "./documents/thesis-presentation" directory and <a href="https://docs.google.com/presentation/d/1_chzi4_kqwfPNCdIw6u2Pty6pEz1_2fhgnUXKMC94gg/edit?usp=sharing"><u><b>here</b></u></a> is a link to the final presentation translated in english.